12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Discover more beaches in Sydney by public transport using our detailed guide.
 Want to keep walking?
 Jump on the ferry over to Bundeena.

-It’s not for everyone – this is proper bushwalking that requires planning, fitness, and respect for the environment.
-But for those who tackle it, the rewards are extraordinary.
+It is not for everyone.
+This is serious bushwalking that requires planning, a reasonable level of fitness and respect for rapidly changing coastal conditions.
+For those who take it on, the rewards are extraordinary.

 What wilderness treasures await on the Coast Track?